cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/16S Indexing&Purification/1-96 Indexing samples.md

 ![[mar202025.pdf]]

 #### 3/24/25
+notes on imaging:
+using the Bulldog bio fastgene imager you cannot have the amber screen parallel to the gel otherwise you will create a reflection as seen in pages 2&3. to avoid this lift amber screen to a 45 degree angle, take the clearest photo you can take and edit for brightness in post

 | Gel |       |     |     |     |     |       |     |
 | --- | ----- | --- | --- | --- | --- | ----- | --- |